 |157||Great St Bernard Pass||89.9||2285|

 Most places on this list are below 1000 metres (3280 feet) elevation where the weather is relatively mild.
 Somewhat snowier are the ski resort villages of Adelboden in the Bernese Oberland and Engelberg in Obwalden canton.

-The site here with the most extreme precipitation is the mountain peak Säntis, near Schwägalp.
+Even more precipitation falls on the mountain peak Säntis, near Schwägalp.
 At 2502 metres (8209 feet) elevation it's the highest point in the Appenzell Alps.

 This list includes two low-elevation cities, Locarno and Lugano, in the canton of Ticino of south-east Switzerland.

 Several places here in the canton of Graubünden are mountain resort towns, including Davos, Scuol and Samedan, which sit above 1500 metres (4921 feet) elevation.

 High-altitude locations include Gütsch located above Andermatt at 2286 m.
 On Weissfluhjoch, a peak in the Plessur Range above Davos, weather is reported from just below the summit, at 2690 metres (8825 feet) elevation.
 On Piz Corvatsch, near Silvaplana in the Bernina Range, the weather is measured at 3305 metres (10,843 feet).

 Swiss federal authorities.
 Federal Office of Meteorology and Climatology MeteoSwiss.
 Normal values per measured parameter.